jeffvance/openshift-ceph-ex/utilities/README.md

 *** Done with tests: 0 errors
 ***
   ```
   Again ``` -q ``` suppresses the continue prompt and the bulk of the nfs instructional output.
-Also ``` --sgid ``` can be supplied to set the Group ID in busybox container, which is useful for various access/permissions issues.
+Also ``` --sgid ``` can be supplied to set the Group ID in the busybox container, which is useful for various access/permissions issues.

  5. To run the **Gluster** storage test suite: